danielhouri/WhatsApp-Server/README.md

 ## Run
 - **The API (WebService) must run on the address: https://localhost:7156/.<br />**
-- Also you need to set up 2 databases: for the API and the for the WebClient - to do this you have to run on the console the command: **'Update-Database' (on each part)**.<br />
+- Also you need to set up 2 databases: the API and the the WebClient - to do this you have to run on the console the command: **'Update-Database' (on each part)**.<br />
-- The conntection string is configured to **work with ProjectModels**, you can change it to MSSQL.
+- The connection string is configured to **work with ProjectModels**, you can change it to MSSQL.
-- Install: JWT, SignalR and React.
+- Install: JWT, SignalR, and React.

 ## Submitting